kunnath/Tagine/README.md

 The Answer Evaluation App is a Streamlit-based application that allows users to evaluate and compare student answers against a correct answer using Optical Character Recognition (OCR) and sentence embeddings.
 The app extracts text from uploaded images, computes similarity scores, and provides insights into text differences and frequencies.

+## Purpose

+This application is specifically tailored for Tagore Gymnasium to assist in evaluating student answers.
+It helps educators assess the accuracy of student responses by comparing them against a standard correct answer, providing valuable insights into text similarity and differences.

 ## Features

 - Upload images containing the correct answer and the student's answer.